Introduction: 3D Printable Cookie Cutters With Inkscape and OpenSCAD

 - use black outline on inside detail (this generates a wall that doesn't reach all the way through, so it marks the cookie but doesn't cut it)

-- no fill except on inside connection polygons which keep inside detail and inside walls connected to the outside walls.
+- use blue or cyan on inside connection polygons which keep inside detail and inside walls connected to the outside walls.

 I started with a lovely pre-made Pikachu SVG file which I downloaded from the Internet (the creator asked me that I not give them credit so I am not linking back).
 However, that file had too much detail.